Torkiliuz/dc_uploader/README.md

 Essentially, just add `screen -dmS [SCREEN_NAME]` to the start of your command and it'll execute that command in a detached screen.
 The screen will automatically terminate once the command finishes.
 You can omit the `S [SCREEN_NAME]` if you don't want to name your screen.

-`screen -ls` to list all your screen sessions.
+`screen -ls` to list all your screen sessions and that the screen you just created is actually running.
+Do be careful to know that if there is an error in running the requested command, the detached screen immediately terminates, since the command exited, and it will NOT print any errors.
+When in doubt, run the screen command in attached mode first by omitting the `d` argument, then detaching with `CTRL + A` then `D`.

 #### Q: After my torrent is uploaded, where does the actual torrent in the client expect the data to be?